Easy chocolate whipped cream only requires 3 ingredients.

 Freeze Your Bowl Before Making Whipped Cream

-Chill a metal mixing bowl and beaters in freezer for 15 minutes.
+Chill a metal or glass mixing bowl and beaters in the freezer for 15 minutes.

 You’re wondering if this step is necessary.
 I have made whipped cream by sort of chilling the bowl ahead of time.. meaning last minute I stick it in the freezer or I pull it out of the freezer too early and by the time I actually whip the cream, the bowl isn’t chilled anymore.